 Am I happy with the finished product?
 Yes and no.

 No, because parts of it still look sketchy.
 Precise details are limited in places – which is a function of the pastels, the scale of the picture, and my limited technical skills.
 The picture looks naive, but this is ok because there is enough realism for the tree species to be recognisable.

 But mostly yes.
 This picture makes me feel happy – I can’t say exactly why.
 Something about the tall majestic trees reaching up, the bright sunlight and vibrant colours, and the richness.
 It gives an impression, a glimpse, of a certain type of wet sclerophyll forest, in a certain type of light.
 And it’s a glimpse from a perspective that I’ve never had before.

 But I was keenly aware that there were so many other types of forest, including more ‘flavours’ of wet sclerophyll forest.
 Now that I had done one portrait, I imagined how wonderful it would be to compare a series of them, side by side.
 I was itching to do more.

 This is the second post in a series on forest portraits.
 Read more about how and why I started to paint forests, and check out my next forest portrait in Blackbutt beasties: forest portrait number two.
-The Flooded gum forest portrait is available for purchase as a greeting card or fine art print from the Paperbark Writer shop.
+The Flooded gum forest portrait is available for purchase as a greeting card from the Paperbark Writer shop.